ana-j-harrington/Ana-J-Harrington.github.io/_pages/about.md

 Let's keep in touch
 ------
 ┌──────────────── -ˋˏ ∵✉︎∴ ˎˊ- ────────────────┐

 -ˏˋ⋆ <ana.jovanovicharrington2@mail.dcu.ie> ⋆ˊˎ-

 └──────────────── -ˋˏ ∵✉︎∴ ˎˊ- ────────────────┘

 **Extracurriculars**

 In my spare time, I am either gaming, thrifting, or planning my next trip (on a budget).
 You can follow these (mis)adventures on my [TikTok](https://www.tiktok.com/@peerreviewer2?_t=8l6osfl4gU4&_r=1), which I am trying to use as a visual diary.
-I do not guarantee consistency with posting, however, if you wish to reach out with a meme, I welcome it.
+While I do not guarantee consistency with posting, reaching out in the meme format is always welcome.